A Hospice Chaplain's Field Guide to Caregiving

 Process: 2 Minutes of Stillness.

-The practice of pausing is courageous in many ways that are surprising.
-When we gather ourselves to NOW, we grow a little more clarity for our next right move, which is a huge benefit for an investment of a couple of minutes...
+When we gather ourselves to NOW, we grow a little more clarity for our next right move, which is a huge return on an investment of a couple of minutes...

 Picture